hooksie1/piggybank/README.md

 ## Example Usage

-1. Start piggybank `piggybank start`
+1. Start piggybank `piggybank service start`
-2. Initialize the database `nats req piggybankdb.initialize ""`
+2. Initialize the database `piggybank client database initialize`
-3. Unlock the database with key sent from step 1 `nats req piggybankdb.unlock '{"database_key": "foobar"}'`
+3. Unlock the database with key sent from step 1 `piggybank client database unlock --key foo`
-4. Add a secret for an application `nats req -H method:post piggybank.myapplication.registrySecret "somesecrettext"`
+4. Add a secret for an application `piggybank client secret add --id foo --value bar`
-5. Retrieve a secret `nats req -H method:get piggybank.myapplication.registrySecret ""`
+5. Retrieve a secret `piggybank client secret get --id foo`
-6. Lock the database `nats req piggybankdb.lock ""`
+6. Lock the database `piggybank client database lock`
-7. Try to retrieve the secret again `nats req -H method:get piggybank.myapplication.registrySecret ""`
+7. Try to retrieve the secret again `piggybank client secret get --id foo`

 ## Permissions
 Permissions are defined as normal NATS subject permissions.
 If you have access to a subject, then you can retrieve the secrets.
 This means the permissions can be as granular as desired.

+NOTE: Please ensure to set proper permissions for inbox responses.
+It is recommended to not use the default _INBOX subject for responses and to set granular inboxes for requests to piggybank.

-## Config
+## NATS Connection
-Piggy Bank requires a config file.
-It uses Cue to read the configs, but the configs can also be in json or yaml format.

-The Cue schema is in `cmd/schema.cue`.
+Piggybank supports multiple auth methods for NATS.

+1. Your current NATS context
+2. A path to a credentials file
+3. Env vars for the JWT and SEED